trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 We are loosing skills because they are no longer necessary because of superior technology.
 Should we be worried about that?

-Not really, the problem arises when we give to much autonomy to machines that are not competent enough yet.
+Not , the problem arises when we give to much autonomy to machines that are not competent enough yet.
 Because of the intentional stance we tend to give too much credit to something that albeit impressive, is not yet enough to replace human labor.

 To give something power because we think it comprehends and then see that comprehension fail and backfire in unexpected ways might lead to avoidable catastrophe.
 There is a need to be vigilant about AI and not over hyping it's capacities, clearly drawing the boundary around what is and what isn't possible at the moment.